Xh3ni/fortune-telling/README.md

 ## How to read fortune
 Fortune telling program was created to provide users with an entertaining way to receive a monthly horoscope or tarot reading.
 For the horoscope reading, users can read monthly horoscope ( for Februar 2023).
 The horoscope is taken from [Russh](https://www.russh.com/february-horoscopes-2023/).

 During my research I found that tarot reading can be performed in various ways using different card decks.
-For the Python Tarot Card Reading program I am using the Major Arcana card deck which consist of twenty two cards.
+For my program I am using the Major Arcana card deck which consist of twenty two cards.
 Each Major Arcana card will have two interpretations, one if the card is upright and another if the card is reverse.
 This program will reference a deck of twenty two cards that has forty four interpretations.

 When a user runs the program they will receive a prompt.
-They must decide between a Monthly Horoscope reading an a standard reading.
+They must decide between a Monthly Horoscope reading and a Standard Major Arcana Spread reading.
 If the monthly horoscope is selected the user will be asked to enter the date of birth.
-After the correct date, the user will be asked by the program the mont of birth.
+After the correct date, the user will be asked by the program the month of birth.
 At the end, if  the month entered is valid than the horoscope will display for the specific sign.
-If the data entry are not valid, an Error will display and the program starts from begining.
+If the data entry are not valid, an Error will display and the program starts from beginning.
 If a standard tarot reading is selected the user will be shown a tarot card reading based on three random Major Arcana cards.
 The first card displayed represents the past, the second represents the present, and the third card represents the future.
 The program will display the three cards, if the cards are upright or reverse, and a description for each card.

 ## Design